Reference Date: 23-March-2017

 FOOD SECURITY SNAPSHOT

-Continued assistance is still needed, especially for vulnerable people
+Food situation improved but continued assistance needed, especially for vulnerable people

 A large segment of the Mauritanian population relies on traditional agriculture and livestock-related activities to maintain their livelihoods and, therefore, remain in a state of chronic vulnerability due to unpredictable seasonal rains and climatic conditions.
 Moreover, the high import dependency rate for food exposes the population to fluctuations of the global market.
 In addition, the armed conflict in Northern Mali has forced thousands of Malians to cross the border into Mauritania.
 According to UNHCR, as of July 2016, about 42 000 Malian refugees were still living in Mauritania, in the Mberra Camp.
 The results of the last “Cadre Harmonisé” analysis in the country indicates that about 119 000 people were in Phase 3: “Crisis” and above between October and December 2016.

 Disclaimer: The designations employed and the presentation of material in this information product do not imply the expression of any opinion whatsoever on the part of FAO concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.